In Manhattan Office Leasing, You Can Always Go … Downtown

 Tunis described the sublet share of downtown’s office market as “recessionary.”
 “That we are still at 26 percent today is somewhat problematic,” he said “Downtown has always been the weaker sister in the Manhattan market.”

-Jessica Lappin, director of the Alliance for Downtown New York and a former City Council member, said that conversion of offices in the market to residential is nothing new.
+Jessica Lappin, president of the Alliance for Downtown New York and a former City Council member, said that conversion of offices in the market to residential is nothing new.
 More than 22 million square feet have been converted there since 1995, she said.

 “During the pandemic, it helped us weather the storm,” she said.
 “We’ve made a neighborhood that people work in.
 It has continued apace, and it has been very beneficial.
 When this first started in the `90s, there were critics who thought it was foolish and nobody would want to live downtown.
 Clearly that has not been the case.
 People love living in Lower Manhattan.”